alisomay/rytm-external/API_DOCS.md

 ## How to read this documentation?

 Words in these wrapped with `<..>` should be read as placeholders for the actual values.

 For example `<selector>` should be read as `query`, `send`, `get` or `set`.

 Words in these wrapped with `[]` should be read as optional values.

 For example `[<parameter>]` should be read as `<parameter>` or nothing.

 Words in these wrapped with `<..>` may include attached range of values to denote the valid range of an index or a parameter.

 For example `<index 0..=127>` should be read as an integer between 0 and 127.

 Ranges can be inclusive or exclusive.
 An exclusive range is denoted with `..` and an inclusive range is denoted with `..=`.

 MaxMSP types will be denoted as `int`, `float`, `symbol` and `list`.

+When using the following identifiers and enums with some getters and setters there could be format differences.

+For these, please follow common sense and read the errors in the max window, they will guide you to the right direction.

 - `<selector>` A symbol which defines an operation.
 Available selectors are:
   - `query` Queries the device for data.